-In most instances, refunds will be credited to the same payment method that you used for the original purchase.
-Sometimes, for various reasons, your refund will be credited to your Venmo balance.
+In most instances, refunds will be credited to the same payment method that you used for the original online purchase.
+Sometimes, for various reasons, your refund will be credited to your Venmo account.

 If Venmo is a service of PayPal, can I link my accounts and see my payment activity in one place?

 You can only view your Venmo activity from the Venmo app or on the web at https://venmo.com/account/settings/.
 Your PayPal activity can be viewed separately at PayPal.com or in the PayPal app.

 Does Venmo offer any protections for my online purchases made at participating businesses?

 Yes, When you use Venmo to make purchases on participating websites, your eligible purchases are covered by the Venmo Purchase Program.